inthreedee/photoprism-transfer-album/README.md

 SITE_URL=https://photos.example.com
 ```

-If you're setting environment variables, it's the same values as the config file.
+If you're setting environment variables, use the same variable names as in the config file.

 ## What it does:

-1. It creates a new Photoprism album with the title and description from the album's
+1. For each album, it creates a new Photoprism album with the title and description from
-   `metadata.json`.
+   the album's `metadata.json`.
 2. It scans all files in the album's directory, hashing any non-JSON files.
 3. It looks up each file in the database by its hash using Photoprism's files API.
 4. If it finds a match, it adds the photo's UID to the current album's list.
-5. When all files or processed, or when it has gathered 999 files, an API request is sent
+5. When all files or processed, or every time it has gathered 999 files, an API request
-   to the server to add the gathered photos to the album.
+   is sent to the server to add the gathered photos to the album.

 ## Notes: